UCHI-DB/course-info/lab1.md

 **Start by downloading the code for lab 1 from the course GitHub repository by following the instructions [here](https://github.com/UCHI-DB/course-info).**

-These instructions are written for Athena or any other Unix-based platform (e.g., Linux, MacOS, etc.)  Because the code is written in Java, it should work under Windows as well, although the directions in this document may not apply.
+These instructions are written for Ubuntu or any other Unix-based platform (e.g., Linux, MacOS, etc.)  Because the code is written in Java, it should work under Windows as well, although the directions in this document may not apply.